 How to Build an Easter Basket

 I know, we like our Easter baskets to look pretty.
 But the minimalist Easter bunny in me suggests you ditch the Easter basket filler.
 We all know the paper grass goes back into the recycle bin anyway.
 Instead, consider your shredded bills (really!) or even a little tissue paper.
-If you don’t want much to clean up, the lady on the internet says you can keep your Easter basket stuffers to a minimum.
+If you don’t want to clean up much, the lady on the internet says you can keep your Easter basket stuffers to a minimum.

 Easter doesn’t have to look like a mini Christmas.
 One unique Easter basket idea is to group all the items into a classic wicker basket.
 This idea works well if you have children who share most of what you have in the home.
 It worked well when I had toddlers and preschoolers.